ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 The format for these reports is defined in Appendix A.

-DMARC Aggregate Reports MUST contain two primary sections; one consisting of descriptive information (with two elements), and the other a set of IP address-focused row-based data.
+DMARC Aggregate Reports MUST contain two primary sections ("metadata" & "data" below) ; one consisting of descriptive information (with two elements), and the other a set of IP address-focused row-based data.
 Each report MUST contain data for only one Policy Domain.
 A single report MUST contain data for one policy configuration.
 If multiple configurations were observed during a single reporting period, a reporting entity MAY choose to send multiple reports, otherwise the reporting entity SHOULD note only the final configuration observed during the period.
 See below for further information.

 The informative section MUST contain two elements.
 One will be the metadata section which MUST contain the fields related to "org_name", "email",